ToyotaInfoTech/RAMN/README.md

 ## Obtaining a board

 We have setup 're-orders' at PCBWay, the cost should be ~200USD per board.
-Please [see the hardware/README for more details.](hardware/README.d#ordering-from-pcbway).
+Please [see the docs 'PCB Ordering' for more details.](https://ramn.readthedocs.io/page/hardware/Fabrication/ordering.html).

 You can also request a prototype from any PCB manufacturer, using the gerber files and BOM in the Hardware folder.
 Feel free to [contact us](mailto:camille.gay@toyota.global) if you need assistance to fabricate RAMN boards.